 If you and your trader cannot agree a resolution to your complaint, or if a letter of deadlock has already been sent, then you can use the alternative dispute-resolution service.
 Alternative dispute resolution is a less formal way to resolve conflicts between people or organisations, such as a customer and a trader, than going through the courts.

-If you wish to make use of the ombudsman’s services, then you, the customer, need to bring the case.
+If you wish to make use of the ADR’s services, then you, the customer, need to bring the case.
 This involves filling out a form – either online, or you can download it and then post it.
 In addition, you will need to provide written proof of poor work in the form of contracts, agreements plus photographic evidence and so on.
 You do not have to appear in person to present your case.

-The ombudsman’s decision is binding on the trader and, should you choose to accept the resolution, it will be considered as full and final settlement.
+The ADR’s decision is binding on the trader and, should you choose to accept the resolution, it will be considered as full and final settlement.
 You can’t then take further legal action against the trader for this complaint.

 How can Which?
 Trusted Traders help?